cdlhub/documentation/ReferenceModel.md

 ##### Stream_id

-There is no output stream_id, the results table is exported directly to csv.
+There is no output stream_id, the results table is written directly to csv.

 ##### Parameters
 There are no parameters as all of the information is taken from the input stream and internal data.